Cognitive Neuroscience and Law

 Thinking through Music and the Arts

 Immersion in the Duke departments and programs in music and the arts is an important backdrop for this new Focus cluster that brings artists and musicians to the classroom, as well as taking students to performances in music, theatre, film, and visual arts.
-The opportunity to combine research,… read more and view courses » for the Thinking through Music and the Arts cluster.
+The opportunity to combine… read more and view courses » for the Thinking through Music and the Arts cluster.

 Virtual Realities, Fictional Worlds, and Games

 Virtual reality, fictional worlds, and games are all over the so-called real world: from education, business, and popular entertainment to how we conduct politics, meet other people, and define ourselves and our communities.
-Although new technologies make videogames and extended reality prominent… read more and view courses » for the Virtual Realities, Fictional Worlds, and Games cluster.
+Although new technologies make videogames and extended reality… read more and view courses » for the Virtual Realities, Fictional Worlds, and Games cluster.

 Visions of Freedom